Hardness and Approximation of Minimum Convex Partition: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:lowerBoundGreedy}}

+The construction is illustrated in Figure~\ref{fig:greedy}.
 Consider the set of $2k(2k+1)$ points $P:=\{(x,y) \mid x,y \in \mathbb{N},1\leq x \leq 2k+1,1\leq y \leq 2k\}$.
 Now we perturb slightly the points such that any line that covers at least three points is either vertical or horizontal.
 Actually, after perturbation, the lines might not be exactly vertical or horizontal, but we keep referring to them as such for simplicity.
 Moreover, we perturb again the points such that only $k$ horizontal lines cover at least three points.
 We do so such that, for any pair of consecutive horizontal lines that covers at least three points, there are $k+1$ points in between (which correspond to the points of the former horizontal line).
 In the end, a vertical line covers at least three points if and only if it covers exactly $2k$ points.
 Similarly, a horizontal line covers at least three points if and only if it covers exactly $2k+1$ points.
 We denote this new point set by $P'$, and denote by $n$ the cardinality of $P'$.
 It is clear that one can cover all points using $2k+1$ vertical segments (which are thus non-crossing).
 However, the greedy algorithm will first pick the $k$ horizontal segments with even $y$-coordinate.
 Then it remains to cover the $k(2k+1)=\frac{n}{2}$ remaining points, but there is no line covering three of these points.
 Therefore the greedy algorithm picks at least $\frac{k(2k+1)}{2}$ more segments.
 Hence, the approximation ratio is at least $\frac{k(2k+1)/2}{2k+1}=k/2=\Omega(\sqrt{n})$.

 Recall that in Theorem~\ref{thm:approxAlgo}, we introduce another algorithm whose approximation ratio is $\mathcal{O}(\sqrt{n}\log n)$ for solving CPNCS.
 The algorithm first computes a minimum covering with lines of the point set, and then divides these lines into non-crossing segments.
-By the same reasoning, this algorithm will also have an approximation ratio of at least $\Omega(\sqrt{n})$ on the point set $P'$.
+By the same reasoning, this algorithm will also have an approximation ratio in $\Omega(\sqrt{n})$ on the point set $P'$.